Last Updated on

 How to Create One in 3 Simple Steps

-Before we get into the whole eating part of the equation, there are a few fundamentals we need to figure out beforehand so that the meal plan will serve you in the best possible way.
+Before we get into teaching you how to build muscle with the whole eating part of the equation, there are a few fundamentals we need to figure out beforehand so that the meal plan will serve you in the best possible way.
 It's not terribly difficult.

-A meal plan is essential in building muscle, especially when bulking and cutting.
+A meal plan is essential in building muscle, especially when bulking and cutting as a vegan bodybuilder.
 We talk about this more in this Vegan Bodybuilding article.